robinjanssens/robinjanssens.net/index.md

 lang: en_US # Page-, post-, or document-specific language information
 type: website

+menu_items:
+  -
+    href: "#links"
+    label: "Links"
+  -
+    href: "#portfolio"
+    label: "Portfolio"

-introduction: Hi, I'm Robin and welcome on my website.
-I will use this platform as a hub to share stuff with the world.
+introduction: "Hi, I'm Robin and welcome on my website.
+I will use this platform as a hub to share stuff with the world."
 ---